 3. Make sure your knowledge of the basics is solid and revise regularly.

 While understanding concepts is important to being able to really “do” Maths, memorising basic number facts like times tables also has its place.
-These are often learnt in primary and forgotten by middle school, leading to an over reliance on the calculator and wasting time on calculations that could easily be done mentally.
+These are often learnt in primary and forgotten by middle school.
+This leads to an over reliance on the calculator and wasting time on calculations that could easily be done mentally.
 Alan says that, “Not having these basic number facts really slows modern students down”.

 4. Practise courage in seeking explanations – even if it takes a couple of tries.

 The main element a student needs to overcome Maths issues is time.
 As a child, Alan experienced personally how one-on-one time with a teacher can help get over an understanding hurdle.
 “In primary school my teacher took 30 minutes to get me to understand the train going through a tunnel problem.
 Thanks to him I progressed”.

 It’s important that students reach out to their teachers when they’re having difficulty understanding a concept.
 Andrea notes that, “Students are often shy and don’t dare to ask, and if they still don’t understand, they might not ask again after that.”
 However, it’s important that students practice honesty and courage in these moments, and continue to seek guidance, as it will pay large dividends later.
 A teacher’s joy is to find a way for students to move forward.

 Our Maths tutors’ main advice to students who are struggling is to persist.
 There’s often more than one way to do Maths.
 They would start by seeking to go right back to the point where the student lost track.
 Then they would approach the problem from a variety of angles until the student grasps the concept.
 They’d make sure to revisit this regularly to make sure that the understanding was full, complete and embedded.